 MC motor neurons control the rate of excitation of pharyngeal muscle.
 They mediate rapid pharyngeal pumping and are necessary for increased pumping in response to food (Avery and Horvitz, 1989).
 MC neurons are cholinergic excitatory motor neurons (Raizen et al., 1995; Keane and Avery, 2003).
 Mutants in which acetylcholine synthesis (cha-1) or packaging (unc-17) is disrupted show a pumping defect similar to that seen after MC ablation.
 Functional studies suggest that MC neurons synapse onto pm4 and that synaptic transmission from MC neurons to pm4 requires the nicotinic acetyl-choline receptor (nAChR) subunit, EAT-2 to be expressed on pm4.
 Mutations in eat-2 mimic MC cell loss (Keane and Avery, 2003; L. Avery, pers. comm.).
 MC neurons may also be mechanosensory, because they have free endings at the boundary between the procorpus and metacorpus and may sense the presence of bacteria in the pharynx.

 The M4 neuron is required for posterior isthmus peristalsis.
 It synapses onto the posterior half of the isthmus muscles.
 M4 ablation leads to growth failure since the animals can not ingest any food (Avery and Horvitz, 1989).
 However, these animals continue to pump, and as a result the anterior isthmus and corpus become stuffed with bacteria.
 M4 is cholinergic but may also be utilizing another neurotransmitter since cholinergic antagonists and mutations that affect nicotinic ACh receptors only partially block M4 function (L. Avery, pers. comm.).

-11 List of Cells in the Pharynx
+11 List of Pharyngeal Cells

 i.
 Buccal epithelium of the pharynx (e)